 The aquatic plant known as the water chestnut (trapa natans, not the kind you eat in Chinese food) showed its invasive potential this past summer at many points along the Connecticut River and its tributaries.
 In our own Floating Meadows, the freshwater, tidal marshland formed where the lower Coginchaug and Mattabesset Rivers converge, the presence of these plants was first recorded in 2009.
 The Jonah Center has been monitoring the area closely since 2013, pulling out a few plants each year.

-We are proud of all we did and extremely grateful to the 80 or so individuals who joined the work parties and to Middletown’s Public Works Department which disposed of the plant material.
-It was a fun and gratifying activity.
+We are proud of all we did and extremely grateful to the 80 or so individuals who joined the work parties each summer, and to Middletown’s Public Works Department which disposed of the plant material.
+This is a fun and gratifying activity.
 How often can you do something so specific and visible to help the environment?
-Many new friendships were made along the way.
-Unfortunately, after all these efforts, some plants are still out there, ready to drop their spiny nuts onto the muddy bottom, from where they might sprout next year, or even 15 years from now, yielding more plants that will need to be pulled out.
-Some plants that we left behind were hard to reach, interspersed among the wild rice grass where even kayaks can’t maneuver.
-(Red arrows in photo indicate locations of remaining known patches.)
+Many new friendships are made along the way.

 Why are water chestnuts a threat?
 They spread so fast and form such densely tangled mats that they can overtake a waterway’s entire surface, to the point where boats can’t even get through.
 With such a thick cover of vegetation blocking out sunlight and air, native plants, fish, fish-eating birds and other aquatic species can suffer greatly.